All the character of a historic home with all the convenience of modern decor. Welcome to a great neighborhood, close to downtown.

 We ensure the property is clean before your arrival.
 Please ensure it is clean before your departure.

 I love to travel, but enjoy it most when I have the chance to 'live like a local'.
-I really enjoy shopping at a local market, cooking with local produce, and really building memories based on what it might be like if I were to move to the place I'm visiting.
+I really enjoy shopping at a farmer's market, cooking with local produce, and really building memories based on what it might be like if I were to move to the place I'm visiting.
 I love to downhill ski, bike, swim, hike, and do any activity that keeps me outdoors.
-I often travel with family, including my ten year old son.
+I often travel with family, including my twelve year old son.